As per research conducted by the Solar Technical Assistance Team (STAT), the productive life of a solar panel degrades at the rate of 0.5% every year.

 However, what is truly detrimental is the speed at which hailstones fall, which can sometimes be as fast as 10 miles per hour!
 With such speed, hailstorms can easily cause solar panels physical damage or reduce their efficiency.

 Plus, a lot of solar panel warranties do not cover hailstorms.
-Though modern technology has enabled the production of solar panels that resist severe hailstorms pretty well, it is always better to be safe than sorry.
+Though modern technology has enabled the production of solar panels that resist severe hailstorms, it is always better to be safe than sorry.
 So, protect your solar panels with a cover.

 Rainstorms

-The answer is a resounding yes if you’re wondering whether solar panels function under rainy climatic conditions.
+The answer is a resounding yes if you wonder whether solar panels function under rainy climatic conditions.
 However, ensuring high performance may be challenging.
-This is mainly due to two reasons – if the rainstorm is accompanied by thunder and lightning (and most of them are), the solar panel’s ability to convert energy into electricity is hampered.
+This is mainly due to two reasons – if the rainstorm is accompanied by thunder and lightning (most of them are), the solar panel’s ability to convert energy into electricity is hampered.

-Secondly, all solar panels, be it monocrystalline, polycrystalline, or thin film, consist of solar cells enclosed within a protective glass covering.
+Secondly, all solar panels, monocrystalline, polycrystalline, or thin film, contain solar cells enclosed within a protective glass covering.
 The rainwater may seep into this covering and damage it.

-If it reaches the solar cells responsible for converting solar energy into a directional current, the panels’ efficiency will diminish.
+The panels’ efficiency will diminish if it reaches the solar cells responsible for converting solar energy into a directional current.
 A protective covering protects against such damages.

 Dust/Soot

-Several studies have shown that the accumulation of soot, dust and such tiny particles can affect solar panel performance by a whopping 50%!
-And if electrical input reduces by half, your energy bills will increase 2X.
+Several studies have shown that the accumulation of soot, dust, and such tiny particles can affect solar panel performance by a whopping 50%!
+And if electrical input is reduced by half, your energy bills will increase 2X.

 Instead of putting yourself through such hassles, you can protect your solar panels using a reliable covering.